What’s included in a visual brake check?

-These quick checks, which we perform as part of all tire and vehicle services, help our team of experts identify any potential issues before they become a cause for concern.
+Our free visual brake inspections help our team of experts identify any potential brake or rotor issues before they become a cause for concern.

 Inspecting your vehicle’s brake pads